XCSoar/website/hardware/index.md

 XCSoar has been reported to work on many android products, whether they are smartphones, tablets or car GPS.
 Note that XCSoar requires Android 5.0 or up.

+Android devices known to work well with XCSoar are:
+-   Google Pixel 6
+-   Google Pixel 2
+-   Cat S61

+Android devices known to have issues with XCSoar are:
+-   Xiaomi * , due to a [Bluetooth issue](https://github.com/XCSoar/XCSoar/issues/1279)

 ## Built-in GPS

 Most Android devices have built-in GPS.
 It is good enough for many pilots,